DavidVargasxyz/davidvargasxyz.github.io/content/linux/Shell and Environment Variables.md

 ## Shell and Environment Variables

- - current shell
+ **Current shell**
 - Where a program is executed.

-- sub-shell (child shell)
+**Sub-shell (child shell)**
 - created within a shell to run a program.

 - two types of variables: local (or shell) and environment.
 	**local variable**
 	- Private to the shell in which it is created.
 	- Only used by programs that are started in that shell.
 	**environment variable**
-	- inherited from the current shell to the sub-shell during the execution of a program
+	- Inherited from the current shell to the sub-shell during the execution of a program
-	- value stored in an environment variable is accessible to the program, as well as any sub-programs that it spawns during its lifecycle.
+	- Value stored in an environment variable is accessible to the program, as well as any sub-programs that it spawns during its lifecycle.
 	- Any environment variable set in a sub-shell is lost when the sub-shell terminates.
 	- `env` or the `printenv` command to view predefined environment variables.
 	- Common predefined environment variables: